cbornet/generator-jhipster-grpc/README.md

 Current limitations:
 * Maven only
-* only entities with DTOs and serviceClass
+* only entities with DTOs and service
 * cassandra needs netty-handler resolution to v4.1.
 Otherwise not tested but should work
 * mongo not tested but should work
 * no relationships